-To add a little healthy fiber into my dog’s diet, I made these quick and easy pumpkin biscuits and I was surprised at the response.
+I originally developed these to add a little healthy fiber into my dog’s diet.
+I made these quick and easy pumpkin dog treats and I was surprised at the response.
 I didn’t expect him to love them.
 I thought he would just sort of tolerate them enough to eat them and get some much-needed fiber.

 I didn’t add any flavoring or strong-smelling ingredients like peanut butter or bacon, and yet he went absolutely crazy for these cookies!
 I guess it’s a treat just being given a biscuit that is made with simple, real ingredients.
-I’m so pleased because these treats give him the fiber he needs and help ease his flatulence, which is great news for everybody.
 Here is how to make them for your favorite four-legged friend.

-- 1 cup of freshly cooked pumpkin or canned pumpkin
+- 1 cup of freshly cooked pumpkin or unsweetened canned pumpkin

 - 2 cups whole wheat flour